-College of Law > Academics > JD > Certificate Programs > Criminal Law
+College of Law > Academics > JD Program > Certificate Programs > Criminal Law

 To earn a Certificate in Criminal Law, a student must complete the 86 semester hours required for the Juris Doctor degree and must satisfy all JD requirements.
 Within the elective course work required for the JD, a student must complete 15 credit hours from the listed criminal law courses, including three required courses.